ICC World Cup 2019: Final, New Zealand vs England – A rare ODI Tie, Stokes’ effort and more stats

 8 – Ben Stokes became only the 8th player to score 400+ runs and take 5+ wickets in a World Cup edition.
 Stokes scored 465 runs and took 9 wickets in this tournament.
 He is also the first player from England with this double in any ODI tournament/series.

-The record stand to England’s rescue:
+The record stand to England’s survival:

 110 – The 5th wicket stand between Jos Buttler and Ben Stokes is only the 2nd century stand for the 5th and lower wicket in a World Cup final.
-Sir Viv Richards and Collis King added 139 runs also for the 5th wicket in the 1979 edition against England.
+Sir Viv Richards and Collis King added 139 runs for also for the 5th wicket in the 1979 edition against England.

 Williamson goes past Mahela: